dashaageikina/geospatial-data/README.md

   </div>
 </div>

-This project processes satellite-derived wildfire smoke data from NOAA’s Hazard Mapping System (HMS) to generate county-level metrics of monthly smoke exposure.
+I generate county-level metrics of monthly smoke exposure from satellite-derived wildfire smoke data from NOAA’s Hazard Mapping System (HMS).
 I use a [cleaned version](https://github.com/echolab-stanford/wildfire-map-public/tree/main/data/smoke) of the HMS dataset from Stanford’s ECHO Lab.
 It contains polygon data, with each polygon representing a smoke plume that lasted a specified amount of time (typically several hours).
 I construct two key measures of smoke for each county-month pair:

  - Smoke Days: The number of days in a month when any part of a county is exposed to smoke, providing an intuitive measure of smoke presence.
  - Mean Daily Smoke Hours: A weighted measure incorporating the duration and spatial coverage of smoke plumes within a county.